Staff Guide: Introduction to the different types of Blackboard courses and how to request them.

 Banner module courses

-22-23 blank module courses are set up automatically in Blackboard for each course reference number (CRN) recorded in the Banner student information system.
+Blank Blackboard module courses are set up each year for every course reference number (CRN) recorded in the Banner student information system.
 Instructors and students are enrolled in the Blackboard course via their enrolment in Banner.
 Contact your faculty CQA office if you have questions about module setup.

 Banner zero-credit module courses